Maintaining Latex Gaskets

 - If you’re not sure what’s in it, don’t put it on your gasket.
 While we don’t have exact data on this, we have seen several cases of gaskets that seem to have been destroyed by Armor-All.

 - Latex booties are not meant to be used as shoes.
-You should also just put a very thin sock over top of the latex bootie before you slip it into your shoe to not only make it easier to slide in, but also protect the socks from grit and small rocks.
+You should wear a very thin sock over top of the latex bootie before you slip it into your shoe to not only make it easier to slide in, but also protect the socks from grit and small rocks.
+Neoprene socks are great option.

 In conclusion, don’t worry about it too much, beyond making an effort to keep sunscreen from getting on your latex products, and not walking on bare latex booties.
 When they start to dry out, give us a shout, we’ll get them replaced in no time.